Swipe to Navigate

 The Constituent Assembly of India adopts Article 370 of the Indian Constitution, an interim measure giving special status and autonomy to Jammu and Kashmir.
 New Delhi's jurisdiction is limited to just three areas: defense, foreign affairs and communications.

 Elections are held for the Constituent Assembly of Jammu and Kashmir, with 75 seats allocated to the India-administered part of Kashmir and 25 seats reserved for the Pakistan-administered part.
-Sheikh Abdullah's National Conference wins all 75 seats and draft a new constitution.
+Sheikh Abdullah's National Conference wins all 75 seats and drafts a new constitution.

 Syama Prasad Mukherjee enters Jammu and Kashmir.
-He is the leader of Bharatiya Jan Sangh, the forerunner of the Bharatiya Janata Party, and opposes Article 370.
-Sheikh Abdullah arrests Mukherjee, who dies in suspicious circumstances.
-Popular unrest breaks out but Nehru refuses to order an inquiry.
+He is the leader of Bharatiya Jan Sangh, the forerunner of the Bharatiya Janata Party (BJP), and opposes Article 370.
+Sheikh Abdullah arrests Mukherjee, who dies under suspicious circumstances.
+Popular unrest breaks out, but Nehru refuses to order an inquiry.

 After the Tibetan uprising, the Dalai Lama flees to India and China formally annexes Tibet.
 A few years earlier, China had taken over Aksai Chin, a part of Ladakh that India claimed.
 India-China tensions rise.